GitHubUser331/RoboKeybo/README.md

 ## Credits

 - The <a href="https://www.python.org/psf-landing/">Python Software Foundation</a> for the Python library and dependencies.
-- All the contributors of this project.
+- All the contributors to this project.

 # Made by **GitHubUser331** with ♥.